nikolaydubina/jsonl-graph/README.md

 ## TODO

-- [ ] collapse and un-collapse nodes by click
 - [ ] coloring of nodes contents
 - [ ] Put center of mass at center of browser on startup
 - [ ] node location algorithm